LishaValiyaparambil/file-upload/README.md

 ## Example
 ### All parametrs
-Without Optional Parameters
 following example demonstrate uploading a file to Azure Blob with all the parametrs including optional params.

 // cloud-file-uploader initilization
 const FileUploader = require('cloud-file-uploader')
 const fileUploaderClient = new FileUploader();
  fileUploaderClient.uploadFileToCloud({
     file: {
         originalname: 'aws_file',
         mimetype: 'image',
         buffer: wqeqwewqeqewe,
         size: 12
     },
     thumbnailSize : [400, 600],
     width : 200,
     height : 400
     serviceType: 'AZURE'
     })

 ### Without Optional Parameters
 following example demonstrate uploading a file to Amazone S3 with only the required parameters.

 // cloud-file-uploader initilization
 const FileUploader = require('cloud-file-uploader')
  const fileUploaderClient = new FileUploader();
  fileUploaderClient.uploadFileToCloud({
     file: {
         originalname: 'aws_file',
         mimetype: 'image',
         buffer: wqeqwewqeqewe,
         size: 12
     },
     })

 Here, thumbnailSize, width, height and serviceType are optional parameters.
-As for serviceType by default it will take input as AWS.
+As for serviceType by default
+it will take input as AWS.
 So if you need to use Azure you have to specify it.
-Credentials for using the cloud provider must be specified in the .env file respect to the parametr values specided above.
+Credentials for using the
+cloud provider must be specified in the .env file respect to the parametr values specided above.

 ## Author
 lisha.vl@perfomatix.com

 ## Keywords
-file upload aws azure s3 blob
+file upload aws azure s3 blob image